 LOMAs and LOMR-Fs are still available to property owners wanting to remove their properties or structures from the floodplain.
 The process remains the same, and an elevation certificate will be required for the application.

-FEMA will be maintaining features to simplify the transition to Risk Rating 2.0 by offering premium discounts to eligible policyholders.
+FEMA will be maintaining features to simplify the transition to the new pricing approach by offering premium discounts to eligible policyholders.
 This means:

 FEMA continues to offer premium discounts for pre-FIRM subsidized and newly mapped properties.

 Policyholders are still able to transfer their discount to a new owner by assigning their flood insurance policy when their property changes ownership.
 This transfer is encouraged, as an existing policy will remain on the maximum 18% glide path to the full-risk rating, while a new policy would be introduced at the full-risk rating with no glide path.